jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/ac/ac-7.md

 - \[a.\] Enforces a limit of [organization-defined number] consecutive invalid logon attempts by a user during a [organization-defined time period]; and

-- \[b.\] Automatically [locks the account/node for an [organization-defined time period]; locks the account/node until released by an administrator; delays next logon prompt according to [organization-defined delay algorithm]] when the maximum number of unsuccessful attempts is exceeded.
+- \[b.\] Automatically [Selection: locks the account/node for an [organization-defined time period]; locks the account/node until released by an administrator; delays next logon prompt according to [organization-defined delay algorithm]] when the maximum number of unsuccessful attempts is exceeded.

 ## Control Objective